 Most times both a broken and an unsightly tooth are simultaneously corrected with the use of a crown.
 We will take the cosmetic effect into consideration.
 Sometimes this can include whitening or even lengthening the tooth in some cases.
 In either case, this procedure is relatively pain-free and results in a strong, beautiful tooth and smile.
 Here are examples of what we mean by technical and cosmetic requirements:

-Following Root Canal Treatment – after restoration especially using root canal treatment, it may be so weak that it won’t withstand further chewing while eating.
-Our skilled dentist can use a cap to make it strong again.
+- Following Root Canal Treatment – after restoration especially using root canal treatment, it may be so weak that it won’t withstand further chewing while eating.
+A cap can make it strong again.

 Crowns can restore your ability to speak and chew correctly, and look beautiful at the same time.